CatTanker/cnc_map_tool_guide/docs/linux.md

 #### Config 2: CnC-DDraw dependency (Recommended)

-*Dll Overrides:*  (Assume :Native, then Builtin, unless specified otherwise) <br>

-- *ddraw through the cnc-ddraw dependency (**do not manually add** check the next step for details)

 *Installed Dependencies:*
 - arial32/times32/courie32 [By Default]
 - Mono (Wine Mono) [Install Yourself]
 - CnC-DDraw as a dependency [Install Yourself]

 After following all of the steps above, enter your bottle, click "Run Excutable", and guide it to your client folder / Resources, and then try "clientogl.exe", and the client should run fine, as well as the game.
-In some cases the xna client also seems to work, but try the ogl build first.
+In some cases the xna client also seems to work, but try the ogl build first. **Do not expect the exe included in the root of the mod folder, eg. 'MentalOmegaClient.exe' to work, use the .ogl build!**